nsmsn/personal-site-v2/src/now.md

 ## Reading
 There are several books on the nightstand to consume this winter.
-Here's a few titles:
+Here’s a few titles:

 * <a href="https://www.worldcat.org/title/annals-of-the-former-world/oclc/37588534"><i>Annals of the Former World</i></a> by John&nbsp;McPhee